Mantas-2155X/StudioMiscSearch/README.md

 * Download the latest `GAME_StudioMiscSearch.zip` from https://github.com/Mantas-2155X/StudioMiscSearch/releases

 **Installation:**
 * Unzip `GAME_StudioMiscSearch.zip` into your game directory.
-If done correctly, in `BepInEx/plugins/2155X/` you should see `GAME_UnlockPlayerHeight.dll`
+If done correctly, in `BepInEx/plugins/2155X/` you should see `GAME_StudioMiscSearch.dll`

 **Notes:**
 * Needs https://github.com/BepInEx/BepInEx for the plugin.